zohayrslileh/audo-release/README.md

 # 🤖 Audo - Your Code Buddy

 ## Overview
-Audo is a powerful AI-powered shell and code assistant designed to help developers, system administrators, and tech enthusiasts manage their systems and projects efficiently.
-With expertise in both system operations and code development, Audo combines the power of natural language processing with deep technical knowledge to provide accurate and helpful assistance.
+Audo is a powerful AI-powered terminal and code assistant designed to help developers, system administrators, and tech enthusiasts manage their systems and projects efficiently.
+With expertise in both terminal operations and code development, Audo combines the power of natural language processing with deep technical knowledge to provide accurate and helpful assistance.

 ## 🌟 Key Features
 - Expert in writing scripts and managing operating systems
-- Precise and accurate command execution
+- Precise and accurate terminal command execution
 - Project management and creation
 - System configuration and optimization
 - File operations and content management